-Liza Dracup (born 1968) is an established artist based in the north of England and works across the UK.
-Her experimental photographic practice continues to underpin her work and academic research.
+Liza Dracup (born 1968) is an established photographer and academic based in the north of England.
+Her experimental methodologies continue to underpin her photographic practice and academic research.
 This approach has led to various commissions, exhibitions and publications.
-She successfully completed her practice-based doctorate, exploring Photographic strategies for visualising the landscape and natural history of Northern England: the ordinary and the extraordinary.
+She successfully completed a doctorate on Photographic strategies for visualising the landscape and natural history of Northern England: the ordinary and the extraordinary (2017).

 Her wider research loop crosses professional and academic contexts, and extends to re-positioning a wide range of historical collections-based research material across photographic, artistic and science disciplines.
 This research trajectory continues an on-going photographic examination of the broader cultural value of the ordinary and the local.
 Her work has been recognised through international award nominations for the Deutsche Börse Photography Prize (2012) and the Prix Pictet (2009).